 Applicants should be in fields such as political science, international relations, law, history, economics or German, be fluent in spoken German and possess excellent writing skills.

-Juniors and seniors and graduate students.
+Juniors and seniors and master's students.

 U.S. and Canadian citizens and permanent residents.
 International students enrolled in full-time course of study in the U.S. or Canada are also eligible.